Laurie Daley

 Laurie William Daley AM (born 20 October 1969), also known by the nickname "Loz", is an Australian professional rugby league football coach and a former player who played as a and in the late 1980s, 1990s, and early 2000s.

 He represented Australia on 26 occasions and has since been named as one of the nation's finest of the 20th century.
 Daley played for the Canberra Raiders during their most successful period in the 1990s.

 Early life

-Daley was born in Junee, New South Wales, Australia to a white father from the small village of Nangus, New South Wales and an Aboriginal mother of the former Aboriginal Mission Wantabadgery, Wantabadgery, New South Wales.
-Daley is the third youngest of eight children.
+Daley was born in Junee, New South Wales, Australia to a caucasian father from the small village of Nangus, New South Wales and an Indigenous (Wiradjuri) mother from the former Aboriginal Mission Wantabadgery, Wantabadgery, New South Wales.
+Daley is the sixth of eight children.
 He is the only boy amongst seven sisters.

 He began playing Australian rules football at school age before switching to rugby league where he played with the Junee Diesels developing a passion for the sport.
 At just the age of 15 he was promoted to first grade.